Research Tracks

 Track chairs have the following responsibilities:

-1) To review and accept/reject submitted papers (through use of their own research network) and suggest a discussant if the paper is accepted for presentation.
-Each paper should be reviewed by two qualified people who are active in the topic.
+1) Review and accept/reject submitted papers and suggest a discussant if the paper is accepted for “presentation with discussion.”
+Each paper should be reviewed by two qualified people active in the topic.

-• Make sure that the accepted papers contain original results.
+• Make sure that the accepted papers contain original results and have not been published.
 Papers that have been published will not be considered for the conference.